LORD OF THE DANCE - FRANCIS’ STORY

 FL: Yes, but don’t get me wrong, I do eat a lot and I reward myself with chips and ice cream, admittedly in moderation.
-I’ll have chips with a burger, but only on weekends and I promise you that I don’t eat ice cream by the tub like I use too.
+I’ll have chips with a burger, but only on weekends and I promise you that I don’t eat ice cream by the tub.

 Q: But haven’t you ever woken up in the morning and thought to yourself ‘I really don’t want to train today’ and rolled back under the covers?

 FL: I’ve struggled with that every day to this day.
 The mental capacity to get through it, particularly when you know you’re going to have a really physical day, is enormous - especially so because like all dancers I wake up wondering what part of my body is going to be sore today.
-This can be quiet stressful knowing you have a show in front of 2000 to 3000 people that night and not wanting to disappoint them.
-You see, dancers are always injured - and it always annoys me when I see a report on the nightly news that a footballer is missing a game due to a strained hamstring when I’ve danced through stress fractures in my feet.
-I can’t drop on a football field and scream because when I’m on stage in pain, I have to push through my performance and make it look easy.
-The show must go on and I have to pretend everything’s all right, this is probably the hardest part of my job.
+You see, dancers are always injured - and it always annoys me when I see a report on the nightly news that a footballer has strained a hamstring when I’ve danced through with stress fractures in my feet.
+I can’t drop on a football field because I’m on a stage.
+The show must go on and I have to pretend everything’s all right.

 Q: I suspect you’ve just earned a legion of admirers from the sporting fraternity.